ministryofjustice/cloud-platform-user-guide/source/documentation/other-topics/aws-rds-migration.md

-### Migrating an RDS instance with AWS DMS
+### Migrating an RDS instance

+This guide covers different ways of migrating RDS instances from one AWS account to another:
+ - AWS Database Migration Service (DMS)
+ - Pure `pg_dump` & `psql`

+**The only difference between the processes is at Step 3**

 This guide assumes the migration comply with the following :
- - The migration happens from a _source_ RDS to a _target_ RDS
+ - The migration happens from a _source_ postresql RDS instance to a _target_ postresql RDS instance
- - The _source_ RDS is running postgresql 9.4.9 or above
+ - [DMS only] The _source_ RDS is running postgresql 9.4.9 or above
- - Elevated sets of postgres credentials are available for both _source_ and _target_
+ - Elevated & short-lived sets of postgres credentials are available for both _source_ and _target_

 #### Overview

+##### Postgres utilities

+It is possible to do a full database migration using only official CLI tools, provided by Postgres.
+Using `pg_dump` and `psql`, this documents describes the migration process.

+**Using this tooling imply having a _source_ database downtime**.
+(As you don't want data being written to it while migrating it.)

+The steps including those tools will always be the same; on one side we export from source, on the other we restore.

+##### DMS

-AWS Database Migration Service (DMS) is useful to migrate pure data from a database to another, and keep them unidirectionally in sync.
+AWS Database Migration Service (DMS) is useful to migrate pure data from a database to another, and *keep them unidirectionally in sync*.

-The DMS stack is composed of a few components:
- - A replication task : the process migrating data, complying with its configuration.
- - A replication instance : Where the replication task actually runs from.
- - A _source_ endpoint :  the object containing _source_'s credentials and host information
- - A _target_ endpoint :  the object containing _target_'s credentials and host information
- - A subnet group : it incapsulate everything.

- As mentioned aboved, DMS can only migrate data.
+DMS can only migrate data, but it ensures that any changes on _source_ will be replicated to _target_
-  In other words, in the context of a full database migration, we  need to rely on other tools for the remaining bits.
-Therefore, `pg_dump`, `pg_restore` and `psql` will be used to migrate the table structure, the sequences and the contraints, foreign keys and indexes.
- The steps including those tools will always be the same; on one side we export from source, on the other we restore them.
+Note: any change to _target_ will not be replicated to _source_.

+In other words, even if DMS is used to migrate the data, the postgres utilities are still needed to migrate the meta-data.

 #### Step 0 - Pod